Where to See the Most Beautiful Fall Foliage in the Mid-Atlantic

-Covering 1,800 acres, Garrett County’s Deep Creek Lake State Park affords a variety of ways to take in the autumn colors, whether it’s by foot, car, or boat.
-Hike or bike in one of its many trails, which range from easy strolls to steep treks that traverse several miles.
-Several companies offer pontoon and powerboat rentals at the lake’s six marinas so you can enjoy the brilliant colors from the water.
-Begin your scenic tour through the fallen leaves on the area’s main highway, US Route 219, to the McHenry overlook for a view of the area’s hills.
-After taking in all the beautiful sights, take a quick detour to Accident where you can pick up premier goat cheese and other picnic essentials at Firefly Farms Market.
+Located about three hours from DC, Garrett County’s Deep Creek Lake State Park affords a variety of ways to take in the autumn colors, whether you’re on foot, car, or boat.
+Hike or bike one of its many trails, which range from easy strolls to steep treks that traverse several miles.
+Several companies offer pontoon and power boat rentals at the lake’s six marinas so you can enjoy the brilliant colors from the water.
+Or you can simply take a scenic driving tour through the fallen leaves on the area’s main highway, U.S. Route 219, to the McHenry overlook for a view of the area’s hills.
+Take a quick detour to Accident where you can pick up premier goat cheese and other picnic essentials at Firefly Farms Market.

-Cecil County’s gems often fly under the radar, but its prime attractions are fitting for nature lovers.
-Head to Elk Neck State Park in North East for unique scenery, which includes sandy beaches, white clay cliffs, and dense forests that shine in the fall.
+A bit closer to DC, Cecil County’s gems often fly under the radar, but its prime attractions are fitting for nature lovers as fall foliage rolls out.
+Head to Elk Neck State Park in North East, which sits about two hours outside the city, for unique scenery like sandy beaches, white clay cliffs, and dense forests that shine in the fall.
 Climb to the top of the 1833 Turkey Point Lighthouse for the best view of the foliage and the surrounding Chesapeake Bay and the Elk Neck River.
-Stay overnight in one of the many campsites or cabins in the area, and head to downtown North East to stroll along the historic Main Street, full of independent shops and a Turkey Point Vineyard Tasting Room.
+Head to downtown Northeast to stroll along the historic Main Street, full of independent shops and Turkey Point Vineyard Tasting Room.

+Head about five hours outside the city for leaf-peeping and lots of adventure.
 Dubbed the Grand Canyon of Pennsylvania, the 47-mile Pine Creek Gorge in Wellsboro slices 165,000 acres of the Tioga State Forest in North Central Pennsylvania.
-Hike one of the overlook trails at Leonard Harrison State Park or Colton Point State Park, which take visitors from the panoramic vistas on top to the canyon floor.
-The more adventurous can bike the 62-mile Pine Creek Rail Trail, which runs along the canyon and connects small towns.
-Stay overnight in a rustic lodge or historic B&B in downtown Wellsboro.
+Hike one of the overlook trails at Leonard Harrison State Park or Colton Point State Park, which take visitors from the panoramic vistas on top to the canyon floor and is particularly stunning in the fall.
+Those looking for even more adventure can bike the 62-mile Pine Creek Rail Trail, which runs along the canyon and connects small towns.

-Pennsylvania’s Lake Erie might be known for boating and other summer activities, but in the fall, the destination turns into the perfect spot to enjoy autumn colors reflected in the waters.
+Pennsylvania’s Lake Erie may be best known for boating and other summer activities, but in the fall, the destination turns into the perfect spot to enjoy autumn colors reflected in the waters.
 Located on a peninsula that juts into Lake Erie, Presque Isle State Park offers a 13.4-mile recreational trail that loops around the park that can be experienced by foot, bike, or at a more leisurely pace in your car.
 Stop in the Tom Ridge Environmental Center to explore the interactive exhibits on the area’s conservation efforts and climb the 75-foot tower for a bird’s eye view of the park.
-If you’re heading up within the next month, take a boat sightseeing tour aboard the 65-foot Lady Kate.
+It’s a six-hour drive, making it an ideal jaunt for a long weekend.

-Harpers Ferry boasts dramatic scenery that shines brightest in the fall, thanks to its location at the confluence of the Shenandoah and Potomac rivers with the Blue Ridge Mountains as the backdrop.
-Head to one of the scenic overlooks in town, including the Point for a view of the rivers and railway bridges or the 15-minute hike from lower town to the natural rock formation, Jefferson Rock.
-More adventurous hikers can make the arduous but rewarding four-hour round-trip trek to the Maryland Heights Trail, whose overlook provides a bird’s eye view of the town, rivers, and mountains.
-Stay overnight in one of the luxurious 19 rooms and suites at the reopened Hillbrook Inn and have dinner at Redbook Restaurant to top off your trip.
+Harpers Ferry boasts dramatic scenery that shines brightest in the fall, thanks to its location at the confluence of the Shenandoah and Potomac rivers, with the Blue Ridge Mountains as the backdrop.
+There are several overlooks in town for foliage viewing—head to The Point for a view of the rivers and railway bridges or make the 15-minute hike from lower town to the natural rock formation, Jefferson Rock.
+More adventurous hikers can make the arduous but rewarding four-hour trek on the Maryland Heights Trail, which has an overlook that provides a bird’s eye view of the town, rivers, and mountains.

-Additionally, the winding, two-lane Highland Scenic Highway passes through the Monongahela National Forest and reaches as high as 4,500 feet in elevation with several stunning overlooks, making it an ideal drive to gaze at the changing leaves in the fall.
+The winding, two-lane Highland Scenic Highway, about five hours from DC, passes through the Monongahela National Forest and reaches as high as 4,500 feet in elevation with several stunning overlooks, making it an ideal drive to gaze at the changing leaves in the fall.
 The most scenic section stretches 23 miles along West Virginia Route 150, where you’ll find several picnic areas and hiking trails.
-Fill up with gas and snacks before you hit the road in this remote area, and be sure to stop in Cass (about an hour away) to hop on the steam locomotive for a relaxing train ride through the mountains.
+Fill up with gas and snacks before you hit the road in this remote area or stop in Cass (about an hour away) to hop on the steam locomotive for a relaxing train ride through the mountains.